 CYC will work with families who have been awarded support from Child Care Subsidy Central through this program.
 Any funds received from the program will count as an offset to the full tuition due.

 The CYC has a limited number of needs-based, partial scholarships available.
-The scholarship application for the 2020-21 school year will be available here in mid-January 2020.
+The scholarship application for the 2020-21 school year is now available.
 There is no cost to apply.

-Scholarship applications for consideration for fall, 2019 must be submitted by March 1st, 2019.
+Scholarship applications for consideration for Fall 2020 must be fully complete and submitted by 11:59pm on March 11th, 2020 to be considered for an award.

 Center for Young Children Tuition Statement - School Year 2019-2020